Phil Collins: Early life

 Collins received basic piano and music tuition from Greville's aunt at around the age of 12.
 Collins studied drum rudiments under Lloyd Ryan and later under Frank King, and considered this training "more helpful than anything else because they're used all the time.
 In any kind of funk or jazz drumming, the rudiments are always there."
 Collins never learned to read or write musical notation and devised his own system, which he regretted in later life.
 "I've always felt that if I could hum it, I could play it.
 For me, that was good enough, but that attitude is bad."

-Collins attended Nelson Primary School until the age of 11.
-He was accepted into Chiswick County Grammar School in Chiswick, where he took to football and formed the Real Thing, a school band that had Andrea Bertorelli, his future wife, and friend Lavinia Lang, as backup singers.
-Both women would have an impact on his personal life in later years.
+Collins attended Nelson Primary School in Twickenham, Middlesex, until 1962, when he was accepted into Chiswick County Grammar School.
+There, Collins took to football and formed the Real Thing, a school band that had his future wife Andrea Bertorelli and friend Lavinia Lang as backup singers; both women would have an impact on Collins's personal life in later years.
 Collins's next group was the Freehold, with whom he wrote his first song, "Lying, Crying, Dying", and played in a group named the Charge.
-He was childhood friends with Jack Wild, who would become famous for playing the Artful Dodger in the film Oliver!
+Collins was childhood friends with Jack Wild, who would become famous for playing the Artful Dodger in the musical drama film Oliver!
 (1968).
 June spotted Wild when he and Collins were playing football together in the park, and the boys both attended the Barbara Speake Stage School.